-I have one or two nice coffees every day and I didn’t even like this stuff when I was still under my parent’s roof.
+I have one or two sweet coffees every day, and I didn’t even like this stuff when I was still under my parent’s roof.

 Now, I wouldn’t go as far as I don’t function without it, but it does make my day that little bit more exciting.
-In fact, some days, before I go to bed, I get so excited because I know when I wake up I get to drink my beloved coffee again.
+Some days, before I go to bed, I get so excited because I know when I wake up, I get to drink my beloved coffee again.

 You get a drive-in coffee or stop at your favorite barista for your quick caffeine fix.

 Do you bring a reusable coffee cup?
-Or do you just opt in for the “paper cup” with “plastic lid”?
+Or do you opt-in for the “paper cup” with “plastic lid”?

 First up some numbers, we humans like numbers, right?